-AliSQL provides the Sequence Engine feature.
-This feature allows you to use a Sequence engine on your ApsaraDB for RDS instance to simplify the generation of sequence values.
+AliSQL provides the sequence engine feature.
+This feature allows you to use a Sequence engine on your RDS instance to generate sequence values in an efficient manner.

 Introduction

-Unique, monotonically increasing sequence values are commonly required for the primary keys in a single-node persistent database system, for the globally unique identifiers (GUIDs) in a distributed persistent database system, and for the idempotence among multiple persistent database systems.
-Each database system may have its unique way to ensure unique sequence values.
+In most cases, unique sequence values that monotonically increase are required for primary keys in a single-node persistent database system, for globally unique identifiers (GUIDs) in a distributed persistent database system, and for idempotence among multiple persistent database systems.
+Each database engine uses a unique method to ensure that sequence values are unique.
 For example, MySQL provides the AUTO_INCREMENT attribute, and Oracle and SQL Server provide the SEQUENCE attribute.

-- Use an application or a proxy to generate sequence values.
-However, in this case, the states of the sequence values are sent to the application.
-This makes scaling more complicated.
+• Use an application or a proxy to generate sequence values.
+A drawback of this method lies in that the statuses of the sequence values are sent to the application.
+This drawback makes scaling more complicated.

-- Use a simulated table to generate sequence values.
-However, middleware must be provided to encapsulate and simplify the logic that is used to obtain the generated sequence values.
+• Use a simulated table to generate sequence values.
+This method requires you to install middleware.
+The middleware is used to encapsulate and simplify the logic that is used to obtain the generated sequence values.

-A Sequence engine is compatible with various database engines and simplifies the generation of sequence values.
+A Sequence engine is compatible with various database engines and can help generate sequence values in a more efficient manner.

-A Sequence engine is compatible with various storage engines used with MySQL.
-However, the underlying persistent data is still stored by using existing storage engines such as InnoDB and MyISAM.
-This ensures compatibility with third-party tools such as XtraBackup.
-Therefore, a Sequence engine is merely a logical engine.
+A Sequence engine is compatible with various storage engines that are used with MySQL.
+However, the underlying persistent data is still stored by using existing storage engines, such as InnoDB and MyISAM.
+This ensures compatibility with third-party tools, such as XtraBackup.
+Therefore, a Sequence engine is used only as a logical engine.

 A Sequence engine uses Sequence Handler to access sequence objects.
-This allows you to increase the value of a sequence by using the NEXTVAL operator and manage the cached data.
-The data is passed to the underlying base table engine to support data access.
+This way, you can increase the value of a sequence by using the NEXTVAL operator and manage the cached data.
+The data is sent to the underlying base table engine.
+You can access the data from the underlying base table engine based on your business requirements.

 Prerequisites

-Your RDS instance is running one of the following database engine versions:
+The RDS instance runs one of the following MySQL versions:

 Limits